lockss/lockss-rtd-manual/docs/installing/index.rst

    ..
 COMMENT LATESTVERSION

-   This chapter describes how to install the LOCKSS 2.0-alpha6 system from scratch.

    ..
 COMMENT PREVIOUSVERSION

+   This chapter describes how to install the LOCKSS 2.0-alpha6 system from scratch.
 Are you upgrading an existing LOCKSS 2.0-alpha5 system?
+Go to:

    .. button-ref:: /upgrading/index
       :ref-type: doc